Today’s AAA National Average $3.262

 Fuel Saving Tips

 Bad driving isn’t just unsafe.
 It’s expensive.
 Studies have repeatedly shown that personal driving habits are the single biggest factor that affects vehicle fuel consumption.
-Adopting new and improved driving behaviors not only makes car travel safer, it can contribute to significant savings at the gas pump.
+Adopting new and improved driving behaviors not only makes car travel safer, but it can also contribute to significant savings at the gas pump.
 Here are some simple ways you can improve your car’s gas mileage:

 Ownership, Maintenance & Repairs